strangetom/ingredient-parser/README.md

 It's likely that some of these features aren't necessary, but I haven't don't the analysis to look at the impact of removing each one.

 Step 3 is to train the model.
 The two datasets are combined and split into training and testing sets.
-The NYTimes data is limited to first 20,000

-[^1]: Is it reasonable to select the first 20,000 entries or should they be randomly selected from the entire dataset?

- entries to prevent it overwhelming the StrangerFoods data.
+The NYTimes data is limited to first 20,000 entries to prevent it overwhelming the StrangerFoods data.

 The training and testing data is transformed to get it's features and correct labelling